 Our History

-ESS-FOOD's roots dates back to 1890 where talks about the creation of a 'Fælleskontor' for all the coorporative pig slaugterhouses began.
-Seven years later, this turned into 'De samvirkende danske Andelssvingeslagterier', today known as 'Danske Slagterier' (Danish Slaughterhouses (DS)).
-The background for this cooperative of slaughterhouses was to create a powerful organisation, who would be able to take talks and discussions within the industry to the highest governmental level, while at the same time create a common quotation, classification and feeding system.
+ESS-FOOD's roots can be tracked back to 1890, when discussions began about establishing a 'Fælleskontor' (Shared office) for all the cooperative pig slaugterhouses.
+Seven years later, this idea evolved into 'De Samvirkende Danske Andelssvineslagterier', which is known today as 'Danske Slagterier' (Danish Slaughterhouses, DS).
+The purpose of this cooperative was to create a strong organisation capable of engaging in industry discussions at the highest governmental level, while also standardising quotation, classification and feeding system.

 Exporting Danish Products

-During the 1950-1960, ESS-FOOD was responsible for the majority of all bacon export to the United Kingdom (UK), at one point in charge of 33% of all of Denmark's pig export.
-In 1967, an import milestone was established when ESS-FOOD and DFDS created the 'Container-Transport-System' which meant a system introducing;
+During the 1950's and 1960's, ESS-FOOD was responsible for the majority of all bacon export to the United Kingdom (UK).
+At one point, ESS-FOOD was in charge of 33% of all Danish pig export.
+In 1967, an import milestone was established when ESS-FOOD and DFDS created the 'Container-Transport-System' which introduced the following system:

-• Baconsides transport un-packed i cooling containers from slaughterhouses and directly to the British buyers, without reloading in shipping or receiver ports.
+Bacon sides transported un-packed in cooling containers from slaughterhouses directly to the British buyers, without reloading in shipping or receiver ports.

-• The sea-transport occurred with special built container-ships using the newest loading- and unloading methods on roll-on/roll-off basis.
+The sea-transport occurred with special built container-ships using the newest loading- and unloading methods with a roll-on/roll-off basis.

-This collaboration meant big investments, especially for DFDS who began building the special container ships.
-Two loading ports were chosen; Esbjerg and Grimsby.
+This collaboration meant that DFDS made large investments as they began building these special container ships.
+Two loading ports were chosen: Esbjerg and Grimsby.

-Prior to the 'Container-Transport-System' being introduced, ESS-FOOD had begun 2 years prior the 'Bacon Container Central' in the port of Esbjerg, which was the primary driver to the entire container transport system.
-From the Bacon central, ESS-FOOD ensured proper planning of the transport from Denmark, the maintenance, the material used and how the baconsides were packed on the containers.
+Two years prior to the establishment of the 'Container-Transport-System', ESS-FOOD began the 'Bacon Container Central' in the port of Esbjerg.
+This was the root of the entire container transport system.
+From the Bacon central, ESS-FOOD managed the planning of all transportation from Denmark, the maintenance, the materials used and how the bacon sides were packed on the containers.
 It started with 400 containers and 30 prime movers (forvogne), including some stationed in Grimsby (UK).

 The journey forward